PSU-OIT-ARC/httpd-multi/README.md

 ## How it Works

-httpd-multi looks in your /etc/httpd/vhost.d directory for all files ending in `.vhost` that have ServerName or ServerAlias lines.
+httpd-multi looks in your /etc/httpd/vhost.d directory for all files ending in `.vhost`.
+Each of those files should contain a listen directive and one or more <VirtualHost>s

-If the file matches, httpd-multi will issue the httpd command with these options set on the command line:
+httpd-multi will issue the httpd command with these options set on the command line:

-    -f base.conf # your base httpd configuration located in /etc/httpd -Dhttpdmulti # defines a variable you can use in conf files if needed -C 'User apache'
+    -Dhttpdmulti # defines a variable you can use in conf files if needed -C 'User apache'
     -C 'Group apache'
-    -c 'Include path/to/vhost.vhost' # includes the vhost file itself -c 'Listen {port}' # tell httpd to listen on an arbitrary port -c 'PidFile /var/run/httpd/httpdmulti.name.vhost.pid' # specifies the PID file
+    -c 'Include path/to/vhost.vhost' # includes the vhost file itself -c 'PidFile /var/run/httpd/httpdmulti.name.vhost.pid' # specifies the PID file

-It then generates a normal vhost file (coping in the ServerName and ServerAlias directives) that proxies to the instance of apache it just spawned off.
-When the default apache instance is reloaded (the one running on port 80), it automagically proxies to that other instance of Apache running on some abitrary port.
+It then generates a normal vhost file (coping in the ServerName and ServerAlias directives) that proxies to the instance of apache it just spawned off (0proxy.conf).
+When the default apache instance is reloaded (the one running on port 80), it proxies to that other instance of Apache running on some abitrary port when there is a ServerName or ServerAlias match.

 It passes any extra arguments along to httpd, so the usage is the same as httpd.